 - Address any ethical issues that may arise and ensure that adequate professional standards are met.

 - Provide feedback to tutors and/or agencies as and when required

 I work with my own clients using an integrative model incorporating humanistic and psychodynamic approaches.
 Essentially I work in a relational way with my supervisees as I would do with my clients.
 Monitoring the transference and counter transference in the supervisory relationship can be helpful in understanding what is going on in both the the supervisory and the therapeutic relationship.
-Establishing a non judgemental, congruent and positive relationship in supervision is as essential as it is in the therapeutic relationship I am always happy to share my knowledge and experience that I have gained.
+Establishing a non judgemental, congruent and positive relationship in supervision is as essential as it is in the therapeutic relationship.
+I am always happy to share my knowledge and experience.
 I have a special interest in trauma and am familiar with use of grounding techniques to help clients feel safe.